alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-22-some-practices-done-upon-burial.md

 ---
+date: 2020/08/22
+hijri: Muharram 3, 1442
+lang: en
 layout: post
-title: "Some practices done upon burial"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com, salafiyyah@outlook.sa"
+publisher: alsalafiyyah@icloud.com, salafiyyah@outlook.sa
-source: "Fatawa Al-Lajnah Ad-Daimah no. 18068 question 6"
-hijri: Muharram 3, 1442
-category: [funerals, bidah, fatwas]
-date: 2020/08/22
-summary: All the practices referred to in the question mentioned above are newly-invented bid'ahs, except for the practice of offering condolences to the bereaved family.
 shaykhs:
 - Shaykh Ibn Baz
 - Shaykh Abdul-Aziz Aal Al-Shaykh
 - Shaykh Salih Fawzan
 - Shaykh Bakr Abu Zayd
 - Shaykh Abdullah ibn Ghudayyan
+source: Fatawa Al-Lajnah Ad-Daimah no. 18068 question 6
+summary: All the practices referred to in the question mentioned above are newly-invented bid'ahs, except for the practice of offering condolences to the bereaved family.
+title: Some practices done upon burial
 ---

 ### Question:
 When someone dies, people have certain practices that I am going to list, hoping that you will comment and show the juristic ruling on these practices: